Commitment Strategy | FoundationU

 A driving force behind these early gains was President Victor Vicente “Dean” Sinco.
 Trained as an architect and seasoned as an entrepreneur, he set a five‑year roadmap toward zero‑footprint energy consumption, securing investment for rooftop solar and backing community‑scale renewables.
 Under his guidance, cost‑benefit analyses convinced stakeholders that phased solar‑panel financing could reduce net energy expenses by roughly one‑third, turning what once seemed a prohibitive capital outlay into a long‑term savings plan.
 His vision extended beyond cost by championing water‑harvesting designs in new buildings.
 He insisted on native landscaping to reduce irrigation needs and mandated green‑certification criteria for every major renovation.
 Sinco’s influence has reshaped budget priorities, embedding sustainability targets in annual performance evaluations and forging alliances with local government units and non‑profits.

-Across the full slate of fifty-plus initiatives, the university’s sustainability work breaks down into three clear areas of focus.
+Across the full slate of seventy-plus initiatives, the university’s sustainability work breaks down into three clear areas of focus.
 Research projects account for roughly one-seventh of the total, community engagement makes up nearly one-third, and hands-on practice represents just over half.

 Many of these investigations were performed under a partnership, often formalized through MOAs with government agencies or NGOs, ensuring findings feed directly into broader environmental planning.
 Regardless, Foundation University's environmental initiatives have always reflected in a broader concern for stewardship, whether it is by a departmental accord or something wider.